Overview

 Home

-Welcome to Crypto.com Pay Checkout!
-Here you can find out how you can adopt the best way to accept crypto and be paid in fiat.
+Welcome to Crypto.com Pay for Business!
+Here you can find out how you can adopt the best way to accept cryptocurrency payments.

-Crypto.com Pay Checkout is a feature of Crypto.com Pay, which utilises Crypto.com Chain as a high performing native blockchain solution.
-This enables the transaction flows between crypto users and merchants seamless, cost-efficient and secure.
+Crypto.com Pay for Business is a product of Crypto.com Pay, which utilises Crypto.com App, Cronos PoS Chain, and Cronos to be a high-performing payment solution.
+This enables the transaction flows between crypto users and merchants seamless, cost-efficient, and secure.

 Accepting Payments